binarybob0010/Rails-Migration-Exporter/README.md

 'pip install inflection'
 If you do not have pip installed, follow the instructions at [install pip](https://packaging.python.org/installing/#id10)

-# Installation
- 1. Install the dependencies
- 2. Run MySQL Workbench and click on the Scipting -> Install Plugin/Module... menu option.
- 3. Open the project folder and select the file 'export-rails-4-migrations_grt.py'.

 # How To Use
+## Installation
+ 1. Run MySQL Workbench and click on the Scipting -> Install Plugin/Module... menu option.
+ 2. Open the project folder and select the file 'export-rails-4-migrations_grt.py'.

+## Design the Database the Rails Way
+ * Use an auto-incrementing, integer named 'id' for primary keys.
+ * Append '_id' to all of your foreign key column names.
+ * Do not use composite primary keys, or foreign keys.

+## Run the Plugin
-To use the tool go to the menu and select Tools -> Catalog -> Export Rails 4.2 Migration Select the folder you wish to place the migration files in and click open.
+ * Select Tools -> Catalog -> Export Rails 4.2 Migration
+ * Select the folder you wish to place the migration files in.
-If all goes well, your migration files will be in the selected folder.

 # Features
  * Handles the most common MySQL data types.
  * Handles foreign keys.
  * Handles all four index types: primary, index, unique, and fulltext using all or part of the indexed column.
- * Orders migration files, so that if a table B has foreign key to table A, table A is create before table B. The algorithm will work even if table A and table B have foreign keys to eachother.
-See the section on algorithm for more information.
+ * Adjusts timestamps on migration files, so that the files are migrated in topological order, and breaks any cycles.
+See topological ordering below for more details.

+# Topological Ordering
+ Suppose that table B has foreign key to table A, then table B depends on table A, and table A must migrate before table B. Topological ordering orders the tables in such a way that for any table its dendents are migrated before the table is migrated.
+However,  topological sorting is impossible if there are cyclic dependencies.
+For example, table A depends on table B, and table B depends on table A. If such a case arrises, this plugin removes a foreign key from one of the migration files, breaking the cycle, and then adds that foreign key to a resolve file.
+The resolve file, add_resolved_foreign_keys, is migrated last.
+Therefore, for each table, all its columns and foreign keys are placed in its migration file except for those foreign keys that cuase cycles.
+The keys that cause cycles are moved to the resolve migration file.

 # Limitations
-This plugin does a reasonable job exporting a database schema to Rails.
-However, the Rails framework places limitations on the database design.
-For instance, Rails does not support a primary key other than an auto-incrementing integer named 'id'.
-Therefore, should the exporter detect a non-standard primary key, it will alert you and stop execution.
-Also, all foreign keys must end with '_id'.
-Remember to design your database the Rails way.
+ * Must use an auto-incrementing, integer named 'id' for primary keys.
+ * All foreign key column names must end with '_id'
+ * Cannot use composite primary keys.
+ * Cannot use composite foreign keys.

 # Supported Column Types
  * VARCHAR